George de Mohrenschildt: Early life

-Sergey von Mohrenschildt was described by his son as the Marshal of Nobility of the Minsk Governorate from 1913-1917, and a civil rank of Actual Civil Councilor corresponding to Major General.
-In 1920, during the Russian Civil War, Sergey von Mohrenschildt was arrested by the Bolsheviks for anti-Soviet agitation.
-He was sentenced to exile for life in Veliky Ustyug, a town in the north of Russia.
-De Mohrenschildt later testified to the Warren Commission that, while awaiting transport to Veliky Ustyug, his father became ill.
-Two Belarusian Jewish doctors who treated him in jail advised him to stop eating so he would appear more sickly.
+Sergey von Mohrenschildt was described by his son as the Marshal of Nobility of the Minsk Governorate from 1913 to 1917, and a civil rank of Actual Civil Councilor corresponding to Major General.
+In 1920, during the Red Terror and the Russian Civil War, Sergey von Mohrenschildt was arrested by the Bolshevik secret police, or CHEKA, for alleged anti-Soviet agitation.
+He was sentenced to internal exile for life in Veliky Ustyug, a town in the north of Russia.
+De Mohrenschildt later testified before the Warren Commission that, while awaiting transport to Veliky Ustyug, his father became ill.
+Two doctors who treated him in jail advised him to stop eating so he would appear more sickly.
 The doctors then told the Soviet government that Sergey was too ill to survive the trip to Veliky Ustyug and he should be allowed to recover at home.
 The Soviet Government agreed, under the condition that Sergey check in weekly until he was well enough to be sent to Veliky Ustyug.
 After his release, Sergey, his wife and the young de Mohrenschildt then fled to the Second Polish Republic in a hay wagon (de Mohrenschildt's older brother Dimitri, who was awaiting execution, was later repatriated to Poland as part of a prisoner exchange).
 During their journey, de Mohrenschildt, his father and mother Alexandra contracted typhoid fever.
 Alexandra died of the disease shortly after the family crossed into Poland.

-After the death of his mother, de Mohrenschildt and his father made their way to Wilno, where the family owned a six-acre estate.
-De Mohrenschildt graduated from the Wilno gymnasium in 1929 and later graduated from the Polish Cavalry Academy in 1931.
+After the death of his wife, Sergey von Mohrenschildt and his sons made their way to Wilno (Vilnius) in Lithuania, where the family owned a six-acre estate.
+George de Mohrenschildt graduated from the Wilno gymnasium in 1929 and later graduated from the Polish Army's Cavalry Academy in 1931.
 He went on to earn a master's degree at the Institute of Higher Commercial Studies.
 Having completed a dissertation on the economic influence of the U.S. on Latin America, he received a doctor of science degree in international commerce from the University of Liège in Belgium in 1938.